egolshefski/hiring-engineers/dog-watcher-blog-post.md

 # Store dashboard and monitor configurations on GitHub with `dog-watcher`

 Whether you have a few or a few hundred dashboards and monitors, [`dog-watcher`](https://github.com/brightcove/dog-watcher) simplifies the configuration storage.
-Using the `dog-watcher` library you can automatically store dashboard and monitor configurations from Datadog as JSON in a GitHub repository.
+Using the `dog-watcher` library, you can automatically store dashboard and monitor configurations from Datadog as JSON in a GitHub repository.

 Dashboard and monitor configuration backup can run just once, or `dog-watcher` can be set to a specific time interval.
 If run regularly, `dog-watcher` can be used to create a change history (excluding authors) for Datadog objects.